 Jane Eyre (1934): An Oddball Take on the Tale

 Watching Jane Eyre films is like eating

 potato chips: once you start, it's hard to stop.
 So I've been plundering Netflix's stock of these films.

 Seeing the 1934 version described as the first talking (i.e.,

-non-silent) movie of Jane Eyre, I was curious enough to give it a
+non-silent) movie of Jane Eyre, I was curious enough to give it

 Given the era, naturally the film is in black and white.
 Sadly, the print used for this DVD

 crackly buzz makes the actors' lines sometimes unintelligible.
 Also, if the opening credits are any

 indication, the top and bottom of the frame have been clipped.